 If your cat is bored or lacks mental stimulation, they are more likely to sink further into depression.
 Spend at least 10 to 15 minutes several times a day, engaging your cat in a game.
 When participating in their favorite game or playing with their toys, they are more likely to be distracted and feel happier.

 You can add high perches to your home because cats love climbing.
 They can use these to look outside.
 In addition, you can also include scratch posts that they can use to mark their territory and feel more secure.

 If your cat is not eating properly and has a loss in appetite, consult with your vet on the best treats or foods you can add to enhance their meals.
 If they get special treats, they’ll eat more and be healthy and happy.

 Cats love human attention.
 Increase the cuddles and make them feel loved at all times.
 If they are reassured, they are more likely to be relaxed and happy.
 Shower your feline friend with extra love for a few weeks to see whether their behavior returns to normal.

 Groom Your Cat

-If your depressed cat is no longer grooming themselves, schedule some time to brush their fur coat and an occasional bath.
-During this grooming period, they’ll feel cared for and increase the bonding between the pet and owner.
+If your depressed cat is no longer grooming themselves, schedule some time to brush their fur.
+During this grooming period, they’ll feel cared for and increase the bonding between the pet and their caretaker.

 Have Multiple Cat Items

 If your home is a multiple-pet household, you need to buy separate items for each pet to reduce competition.
-Provide multiple feeding and drinking stations, plenty of toys, extra litter trays, and lots of hiding places.
+Provide enough resources by having multiple feeding and drinking stations, plenty of toys, extra litter trays, and lots of hiding places.
 If these don’t work, you’ll need guidance from a pet behaviorist.